nitinhemaraj/nitinhemaraj/README.md

 - 👯 I’m looking to collaborate on **any projects worth spending time on :)**

-- 📝 I regularly write articles on [https://hashnode.com/@nitinhemaraj](https://hashnode.com/@nitinhemaraj)
+- 📝 I regularly write blogs on [https://hashnode.com/@nitinhemaraj](https://hashnode.com/@nitinhemaraj)

 - 💬 Ask me about **AI, ML, a topic of your desire**